TheMoerp/external_csgo_cheat/README.md

 # CS:GO Moerper
 CS:GO Moerper is an external multicheat.
 It's just an experimental project and it's not intended for cheating in competitive matchmaking.
-Nobody likes tryhard cheater!
+Nobody likes tryhard cheaters!
 ### Features
  - Wallhack
  - Autoaim/Aimbot